(888) 552-6760 SCHEDULE AN APPOINTMENT

 A vaccine introduces a small amount of weakened or mutated disease cells into the body.
 Although it is not enough to make a patient sick, the vaccine has enough cells to help the body build antibodies to recognize and fight off the disease.
 Depending on the vaccine, the body may know how to prevent certain diseases for an entire lifetime, or the patient may need a booster, or “reminder,” to continue to ward off the disease.

-Cancer vaccines come in two categories:
+Cancer vaccines come in two categories, as listed below.

-• Sipuleucel-T: This vaccine is used to help treat advanced prostate cancer.
+Sipuleucel-T: This vaccine is used to help treat metastatic prostate cancer.
 Each dose is made specifically for each patient, using the patient’s own immune cells to seek and attack prostate cancer cells.
 This treatment typically takes six weeks and is administered in three infusions every two weeks.
-Learn about how prostate cancer is diagnosed and detected.

-• Human papillomavirus (HPV) vaccine: The U.S. Food and Drug Administration has approved several vaccines to prevent HPV infection, which target high-risk HPV strains responsible for nearly all cervical cancers and linked to some throatanal and other cancers.
+Human papillomavirus (HPV) vaccine: The U.S. Food and Drug Administration has approved several vaccines to prevent HPV infection, which target high-risk HPV strains responsible for nearly all cervical cancers and linked to some throatanal and other cancers.

 Expert cancer care